luisguiserrano/Scy1505.github.io/_posts/2016-10-11-Titanicmd.markdown

 ---

-This is not pretty good, but it would be difficult to acchieve better accuracy with such a small data set and not much relevant data to age.
+This is not pretty good, but it would be difficult to achieve better accuracy with such a small data set and not much relevant data to age.
 Let's see what features were more important.
 We first find what was the best classifier that the GridSSearch found.

 {% highlight ruby %}